-The study of the strong interaction is the main motivation for the exotic hadronic atoms experiments.
-Among the exotic atoms experiments, the kaonic atoms spectroscopy plays a special role, since it allows to obtain direct information about the strong interaction in the strangeness sector in the non-perturbative regime.
-Within this framework, the progress in the X-ray detection technology has been fundamental, leading to the realization of high spectroscopic performance devices, able to operate in the high background present in particle colliders and accelerators.
+The study of the strong interaction is the main motivation for the exotic hadronic atoms experiments [1].
+Among the exotic atoms experiments, the kaonic atoms spectroscopy plays a special role, since it allows to obtain direct information about the strong interaction in the strangeness sector in the non-perturbative regime [2-4], in particular the measurement of kaonic deuterium is of fundamental importance to extract the isospin dependent antikaon-nucleon scattering lengths [5].
+Within this framework, the progress in the x-ray detection technology has been fundamental, leading to the realization of high spectroscopic performance devices, able to operate in the high background present in particle colliders and accelerators [6].
 Over the years, the detector technology improvements allowed to obtain an increase of the signal-to-background ratio and, consequently, to perform even more precise measurements.
-The main advantage in the use of semiconductor X-ray detectors lies in the fact that the energy required to create electron-hole pairs is very low compared, for example, to a gas detector, leading to a higher energy resolution.
-The breakthrough in the development of silicon detectors for X-ray spectroscopy was the introduction of the Silicon Drift Detectors (SDDs).
-SDDs, developed from the Silicon Drift Chamber technology introduced by Gatti and Rehak [1, 2], are now used for high precision X-ray spectroscopy thanks to their high energy resolution, rate capability and timing information.
+The main advantage in the use of semiconductor x-ray detectors lies in the fact that the energy required to create electron-hole pairs is very low compared, for example, to a gas detector, leading to a higher energy resolution.
+The breakthrough in the development of silicon detectors for x-ray spectroscopy was the introduction of the Silicon Drift Detectors (SDDs).
+SDDs, developed from the Silicon